 Certain factors tend to trigger flare-ups.
 Here are a few things you can do to avoid a return of your symptoms:

 - Manage stress.
 Stressful situations or strong emotions can lead to flare-ups.
-It’s impossible to eliminate all stress-producing events in your life, but you can use relaxation techniques like deep breathing and meditation to change the way your body reacts to stressful situations.
+It’s likely not possible to prevent or remove all stress-producing events in your life, but you can use relaxation techniques like deep breathing and meditation to help change the way your body reacts to stressful situations.

 - Avoid nonsteroidal anti-inflammatory drugs (NSAIDs).
 Some commonly used medications, including aspirin, naproxen (Aleve), and ibuprofen (Motrin, Advil), are possible triggers for flares.

 - Limit antibiotics.
-Using antibiotics can cause changes in the bacteria that normally live in the intestine.
+Taking antibiotics can cause changes in the bacteria that typically live in the intestine.
 This can lead to inflammation and symptom flares in some people with Crohn’s.

 - If you smoke, consider quitting.
 People who smoke tend to have more flares than nonsmokers.
-If you smoke and are having trouble quitting, reach out to your doctor for help.
+If you smoke and are having trouble quitting, consider talking with your doctor about supportive resources to help you.

-- Watch your diet for triggers.
+- Be mindful of triggers in your diet.
 Some people have diet-related triggers.
 No one type of food aggravates symptoms in everyone with Crohn’s.
 Keeping a food diary to identify any potential triggers can help you better understand how your diet relates to your symptoms.

 Symptoms of a relapse can vary from mild cramping and diarrhea to severe abdominal pain or bowel blockages.
 You may experience the same types of digestive problems you had when you were first diagnosed, or you may have new symptoms.